 Over the years, this church began to grow and expand.
 The Educational Annex was added in 1926 and the first Fellowship Hall in 1946.
 One hundred years after the sanctuary was built, the present Fellowship Hall was dedicated.
 In order to make room for the new Fellowship Hall, the Rockwell Building, a house that was converted to church meeting rooms, was moved.
 A room in the current Fellowship Hall still bears its name.
 Soon thereafter, the old Fellowship Hall was converted to a meeting place for the youth.
 A courtyard was added in 1996 between the new Fellowship Hall and the Sanctuary and hosts many church gatherings.

-The present Adult Sunday School Building on Crawford Street was dedicated in 2003.
-Renovations through the years have added to the continued adequacy of the building for the growth of the church.
-In 2001, the entire children’s Sunday School Annex upstairs was renovated by the members into “Bibleville” to adapt to the modern Rotational Sunday School Method, which teaches by “hands-on” participation.
-Through the Loaves and Fishes Diner, Troupe de Acts Theater, Gateway to Heaven Cinema, Joyful Noise Temple, Solomon Says Corner, and Heaven Wide Web, elementary children complete a five-year curriculum of Bible studies.
+in 2001, the entire Children's Sunday School Annex was renovated "by the members" into "Bibleville" to adapt to the modern Rotational Sunday School Method which teaches by "hands-on" participation.
+Through the Loaves and Fishes Diner, Troupe de Acts Theater, Gateway to Heaven Cinema, Joyful Noise Temple, Solomon Says Corner, and the Heaven Wide Web, elementary children completed a five year curriculum of Bible Studies approved by the Session which covered the entire Bible.
+First Presbyterian Church was the first Thomasville area church to adapt to this model learning method and was used as a model by many churches in the Thomasville area and throughout the Presbytery.

 First Presbyterian Church reinstituted a mission to the Thomas County Jail in 1988 largely through the efforts of volunteer Rodney Cone, a Deacon at the time.
 Today, representatives from Thomasville First Presbyterian Church go weekly to conduct a Sunday School lesson at the jail as well as providing support for a full-time Chaplin for the jail inmates.
 Many other local outreach efforts have been initiated and supported by First Presbyterian Church.
 In 2011, the “Bibles and Breakfast” outreach program began to help feed our neighbors with a warm breakfast as well as the Word.

 In February of 1927, it was recorded that the church services would be broadcast to the surrounding area by the local radio broadcasting station.
-Today, our 11:00 am Worship Service continues to be broadcast.
+Today, our 11:00 am Worship Service continues to be broadcast on WPAX 1230.
 Additionally, tapes and recorded copies of the Sunday sermons are always available for those who missed the service or who want to meditate further on the message.

 In 1952, a weekday Kindergarten began under the leadership of Mrs. Nell Leach.
 Today, over 60 years later, this program has continued to grow to meet the educational needs of young children in our congregation as well as others within the community.
 Presently, classes are held for children ages one through four years old, and the program is under the direction of Elizabeth Mitchum, D.C.E.